What is an IOCDF Grassroots Advocate?

 What is the Role of a Grassroots Advocate?

-IOCDF Grassroots Advocates are part of our IOCDF Advocate Program.
-The IOCDF Advocate Program is led by National Advocates Ethan Smith and Dr. Liz McIngvale, along with the Lead Advocates and IOCDF Advocates, who work to develop initiatives for our Grassroots Advocates.
+Grassroots Advocates are part of our overarching IOCDF Advocate Program.
+Led by National Advocates Ethan Smith and Dr. Liz McIngvale, the IOCDF Advocate Program gathers together leading advocates in the IOCDF community who work to develop initiatives for our Grassroots Advocates.

-Each month, our IOCDF Advocates will reach out to Grassroots Advocates via a "Marching Orders" newsletter, including challenges, projects, and ways you can join them to work together and make a big impact.
-Examples of Marching Orders may include:
+Each month, our Lead Advocates will reach out to Grassroots Advocates via the Advocates in Action e-Newsletter with challenges, projects, and other ways you can join them to work together and make a big impact.
+Examples of Advocates in Action initiatives include:

 - Participate in online (Facebook, Twitter, YouTube) social media campaigns